FoxvanMR/TheCallingOfTheDarkKingMod/README.md

 	- Synergies:
 		- Combines with all charms that activate upon receiving redamage.
 		- Hiveblood: The shield lasts long enough to receive the passive heal.
-		- Baldur Shell: When healing with both shields active, this shield takes no damage.
+		- Baldur Shell: When healing with both shields active, the Baldur shield takes no damage.
 - Infected Remnant.
 Leaves a small shadow behind the player and explodes after a short time.
 	- Synergies:
 		- Shaman Stone: The shadow's damage and area are increased.